Lincoln-Zephyr V12 engine

-The 'Lincoln Zephyr V12 was a 75° V12 engine introduced by Ford Motor Company's Lincoln division for the Lincoln-Zephyr in 1932.
+The Lincoln Zephyr V12 was a 75° V12 engine introduced by Ford Motor Company's Lincoln division for the Lincoln-Zephyr in 1932.
 Originally displacing 267 cuin, it was also manufactured in 292 cuin and 306 cuin displacements between 1940 and 1948.

 Lincoln produced two other L-head V12s in 1932, but required a more compact unit for their new streamlined Lincoln-Zephyr line.
 As Ford had just introduced their Flathead V8, this was the logical starting point for a new Lincoln V12.
 The Lincoln-Zephyr V12 would quickly replace the previous-generation V12, just as the Lincoln-Zephyr car replaced the rest of the Lincoln line, and would be the company's primary engine through 1948.

 Overview

-Similar in design to the 90° Ford flathead V8 introduced for 1932, the Lincoln-Zephyr H Series V-12 had a narrower 75° between cylinder banks.
+The Lincoln-Zephyr H Series V-12 was similar in design to the 90° Ford flathead V8 introduced for 1932, with a narrower 75° angle between cylinder banks.
 The engine used aluminum-alloy heads and cast-steel pistons, as well as two water pumps.
-It also had a unique distributor with a coil assembly that actually consisted of two coils, one for each cylinder bank.
+It also had a unique distributor with a coil assembly that employed an individual coil for each cylinder bank.

-Initial power output was quoted as 110 horsepower -- a little higher than the target figure -- at 3,900 rpm, a rather high power peak for those days.
-The torque curve was quite flat, however, with at least 180 pounds/feet available from 3,500 rpm all the way down to 400 rpm, which made for incredible top-gear performance.
-Though the Zephyr V-12 no more resembled previous Lincoln engines than the ubiquitous V-8 (despite sharing the latter's stroke), it was more like a "12-cylinder Ford" than a classic multi-cylinder powerplant in character.
-And it was not without problems.
-The main ones were inadequate crankcase ventilation that caused rapid sludge buildup in sustained low-rpm running, aggravated by poor oil flow, plus too-small water passages that led to overheating, bore warpage, and ring wear.
+Initial power output was quoted as 110 horsepower -- a little higher than the target figure -- at 3,900 rpm, a very high engine speed for peak power in those days.
+The torque curve was quite flat, however, with at least 180 pounds/feet available from 400 rpm to 3,500 rpm, which made for excellent top-gear performance.
+The engine also had its problems, which included inadequate crankcase ventilation that caused rapid sludge buildup in sustained low-rpm running, aggravated by poor oil flow, plus inadequately sized water passages that led to overheating, bore warpage, and ring wear.
 To a degree, some of these maladies were dealt with during the Zephyr's first year, and Ford improved the engine by adopting hydraulic valve lifters for 1938 and cast-iron heads and oiling improvements for 1942.
-Yet this V-12 never shed its reputation for service troubles, though the postwar versions were actually quite reliable.
+In spite of these efforts, the Zephyr V-12 never shed its reputation for service troubles, even though the postwar versions were quite reliable.

 The V12 was eventually replaced by the InVincible 8, simply a version of the flathead V8 found on Ford's truck line.

 The Zephyr V12 was also used by Allard, Atalanta, and Brough Superior in England.
-Allard made three V12 cars, using the Ford V8 for all other cars at that time, Brough also made only one V12 as his others were Hudson 6 or 8 powered, and Jensen made one called the HL.
+Allard made a total of three V12-powered cars, using the Ford V8 for all other cars at that time, Brough also made only one V12 as his others were Hudson 6 or 8 powered, and Jensen made one called the HL.

 267

 The first Lincoln-Zephyr models of 1936 used a 267 cuin engine which produced 110 hp.
 This engine was upgraded with hydraulic lifters in 1938 and produced for one further year.

+Bore was 69.85 mm (2 3/4 inches) and stroke 95.25 mm (3 3/4 in.).